Nevada high school students sought for global summer leadership program

 "Previous participants have developed strategic skills that helped prepare them for college and life," said Todd Felts, a professor in the Reynolds School of Journalism.
 "It is a once-in-a-lifetime opportunity that not only helps build a more global perspective, but helps us all realize a better Nevada."

-Applications will be accepted now through March 29 for Nevada student leaders wishing to participate in the program.
+Applications were accepted from March 1st, 2013 through March 29th, 2013 for Nevada student leaders wishing to participate in the program.